-- 7.1 Depending on the rules of the specific competition, the captain shall be required to deliver at a specific time a written list naming the players in his team participating in each round, If the list is not delivered by the appointed time, the team list for that round shall be the first named players in the list submitted by the required time before the start of the event.
-The captain shall communicate to his players the pairings. - 7.2 In L1 tournaments, at the start of any round a participating team has to be present with more than 50% players.
-If 50% or less of the players are present at the start of any round the players present are not allowed to start their games.
-For other levels this is not obligatory, but recommended.
+7.1 Depending on the rules of the specific competition, the captain shall be required to deliver at a specific time a written list naming the players in his team participating in each round, If the list is not delivered by the appointed time, the team list for that round shall be the first named players in the list submitted by the required time before the start of the event.
+The captain shall communicate to his players the pairings.